frequently asked questions

 There’s no hard and fast rule when it comes to gratuities.
 The average tip is between 15% and 20% of the package price before taxes and fees.
 Some guests prefer to hand out tips to staff and others ask us to distribute their tip either specifying how much they would like each staff member to receive or asking us to split it among all staff.
 We usually have a staff of about 20 and each one of them works hard to ensure every guest has the best experience possible.

-Do I need a helmet?
+Do I need a helmet to ride?

 It’s mandatory for children 12 and under to wear a helmet while riding.
 We have helmets to borrow while at the ranch.